Eiyeron/telegram-bot-api/README.md

 # telegram-bot-api
-Yet another event-based Python/Telegram-Bot-Api library.
+Yet another event-based Python 3.X/Telegram-Bot-Api library.
 It's built and thought to be modular and plugin-based.
 Hook your own Handler and it'll receive updates according to the message type.

 ## Todo
 - Auto-reloading plugins/handlers